Wonder Woman (2017 film): Plot

 In London, they deliver Maru's notebook to the Supreme War Council, where Sir Patrick Morgan is trying to negotiate an armistice with Germany.
 Diana translates Maru's notes, revealing that the Germans plan to release the deadly gas at the Western Front.

-Although forbidden by his commander to act, Steve, with secret funding from Morgan, recruits Moroccan spy Sameer, Scottish marksman Charlie, and Native American smuggler Chief Napi to help prevent the gas from being released.
-The team reaches the front in Belgium.
-Diana goes alone through No Man's Land and destroys the enemy trench, liberating the nearby village of Veld with the aid of the Allied forces.
-The team briefly celebrates, taking a photograph in the village, where Diana and Steve fall in love.
+Although forbidden by his commander to act, Steve, with secret funding from Morgan, recruits the Moroccan spy Sameer, the Scottish marksman Charlie, and the American Indian smuggler Chief Napi to help prevent the gas from being released.
+When the team reaches the front in Belgium, Diana goes alone through No Man's Land and destroys the enemy trench, liberating the nearby village of Veld with the aid of the Allied forces.
+The team briefly celebrates and takes a photograph in the village, where Diana and Steve fall in love.

-The team learns that a gala will be held at the nearby German High Command.
-Steve and Diana separately infiltrate the party; he intends to locate the gas and destroy it and she hopes to kill Ludendorff, believing that he is Ares.
-Steve stops her to avoid jeopardizing his mission, but this allows Ludendorff to unleash the gas on Veld, killing its inhabitants.

-Blaming Steve for intervening, Diana pursues Ludendorff to a base where the gas is being loaded into a bomber aircraft bound for London.
+Steve and Diana infiltrate a gala at the German High Command.
+Steve intends to locate the gas and destroy it, while Diana hopes to kill Ludendorff, believing he is Ares.
+Steve stops her to avoid jeopardizing his mission, and Ludendorff subsequently kills the inhabitants of Veld with the gas.
+Angry at Steve for intervening, Diana pursues Ludendorff to a base where the gas is being loaded onto a bomber aircraft bound for London.
 She fights and kills him, but is confused and disillusioned when his death does not stop the war.

-Sir Patrick appears and reveals himself to be Ares.
-He tells Diana that although he has subtly given humans ideas and inspirations, it is ultimately their decision to resort to violence, as they are inherently corrupt.
-When Diana attempts to kill Ares with the "god-killer" sword, he destroys it before revealing to Diana that she is the "god-killer", since she is the daughter of Zeus.
+Sir Patrick then appears and reveals himself to be Ares.
+He tells Diana that although he has subtly given humans ideas and inspiration, it is ultimately their decision to resort to violence because they are inherently corrupt.
+When Diana attempts to kill Ares with the "god-killer" sword, he destroys it, then reveals to her that she is the "god-killer" because she is the daughter of Zeus.

-While the two battle, Steve's team destroys Maru's laboratory.
-Steve hijacks and pilots the bomber carrying the poison to a safe altitude and detonates it, blowing up the plane and himself.
+While Diana and Ares battle, Steve's team destroys Maru's laboratory.
+Steve hijacks the bomber carrying the poison, flies it to a safe altitude, then detonates it, blowing up the plane and himself.
 Ares attempts to direct Diana's rage and grief at Steve's death by convincing her to kill Maru, but the memories of her experiences with Steve cause her to realize that humans have goodness within them.
-She spares Maru and redirects Ares's lightning into him, definitively killing him.
+She spares Maru and redirects Ares's lightning into him, killing him.
 Later, the team celebrates the end of the war.

-In the present day, Diana sends an email to Bruce Wayne thanking him for the photographic plate of her and Steve.
-She continues to fight on the world's behalf as Wonder Woman.
+In the present day, Diana sends an email to Bruce Wayne, thanking him for the photographic plate featuring her and Steve.
+She continues to fight for the world as Wonder Woman.